feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 Findable
 ================

 The first step in (re)using data is to find them.
 Metadata and data should be easy to find for both humans and computers.
 Machine-readable metadata are essential for automatic discovery of datasets and services, so this is an essential component of the FAIRification process.^2^ Data and their metadata should always be assigned a persistent unique identifier, like a DOI and this identifier should always be included in the metadata of an archived item.
 Data should also always be described by rich metadata that follows discipline specific standards whenever possible.
-Finally, this metadata should be machine-readable so that it is ultimately searchable.

 Accessible
 ================

-For data to be accessible, how data can be accessed should be clear to others.
+For data to be accessible, how data can be axquired should be clear to others.
 This does not mean that everyone can access all archived data all the time.
 It simply means that who can access data and how it can be accessed is clear.
 All data the underlies a publication should be freely accessible unless there are legal or ethical reasons why it cannot be shared.
 Even if data are sensitive, there should be a clear protocol regarding how access can be requested.
 Furthermore, the metadata should always be open and accessible so that other researchers can find the data and estimate if it may be useful to them prior to requesting access.

 ![FAIR Data Principles](https://www.ugent.be/img/doza/beleid/rdm/fair-data.png "[Image by Patrick Hochstenbach](https://www.ugent.be/img/doza/beleid/rdm/fair-data.png), [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)")

 Interoperable
 ================
 When data is interoperable, it can be effectively combined with other datasets.
 This means that data is described in enough detail that other researchers will be able to assess the data’s quality and will be able to confidently combine it with other equally standardized datasets.
 File type is also an import part of interoperability.
-You may have the best organized and documented data in the world, but if it stored in proprietary file type that no one else can open, it won’t be of much use.
+You may have the best organized and documented data in the world, but if it is stored in proprietary file type that no one else can open, it won’t be of much use.
 Because of this, you should always opt for non-proprietary file types whenever possible.

 Reuseable
 ================
 We discussed reusability a lot when we covered the research data life cycle, so we won’t be labor it here.
 In addition to making sure that your data is well documented and in an appropriate file format, a license should also be applied to your data or code that explains under what conditions your materials can be re-used.
-Remember that you should always assign a license.
+Remember that you should almost always assign a license.
 If no license is assigned, then the materials cannot be reused.
 We’ll talk more about picking an appropriate license a little later.

 If you are especially curious about how to make your data FAIR and about how FAIR data supports Open Science, you can check-out the [go-fair.org](https://www.go-fair.org/fair-principles/) website on the FAIR principles or read [Wilkinson et al.’s 2016](https://doi.org/10.1038/sdata.2016.18) paper on the FAIR principles and data stewardship.